 "What am I doing on these carpets?
-I am

-edness drips down upon them, my abject destiny defiles them !'
+I am spoiling them, I am ruining them; my wretchedness drips down upon them, my abject destiny defiles them!"

 He rushed towards the door; they took advantage of this effort to lead him away, and take him to the distant guest-chamber that his father usually occupied.
 Mother and daughter stood aghast; they had seen an Orestes chased by furies, not ennobled by art, but in a horrible repugnant reality, which in contrast with the comfort of a splendid dwelling in the brightest glow of waxen lights seemed only the more fearful.
 Terror-stricken, the women looked at one another, and each believed that she saw in the eyes of the other the picture of horror that had impressed itself so deeply on her own.